MabbottLab/MEGneto/ConfigParams.md

           <summary>Leadfield</summary>
           Where: Fcp_4_beamforming to compute leadfield
           <br>
-          Meaning: Computes leadfield used for each participant
+          Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it which specify parameters for computing the leadfield used for each participant.
           <ul>
           <!--BEAMFORMING.LEADFIELD.REDUCERANK-->
           <li>